 This one already offers low prices on clothing and shoes for men, women, and children.
 However, come this Black Friday, and you can find a variety of apparel items at up to 80% discount.
 From fancy dresses to comfortable casual clothing, Zappos.com has a lineup of products that will definitely please you.

-Many people don’t think of Ebay.com when they are considering shopping for Black Friday sales 2018.
+Many people don’t think of Ebay.com when they are considering shopping for Black Friday sales in 2020.
 But it offers other retailers major competition when it comes to discounts and offers for the biggest shopping day of the year.
-The ‘Doorbuster’ deals go live as early as the Wednesday before Thanksgiving and are usually sold out by Black Friday, so make sure check into ebay.com first thing.
-Then on Black Friday 2018, eBay will also hourly deals like Amazon.
+The ‘Doorbuster’ deals go live as early as the Wednesday before Thanksgiving and are usually sold out by Black Friday, so make a sure check into ebay.com first thing.
+Then on Black Friday 2020, eBay will also hourly deals like Amazon.
 So keep an eye on this website too.

 Visit your Walmart store online for hundreds of Black Friday deals this year.
 The online store is just as useful for bargain hunters as their brick-and-mortar stores.
 And they like to surprise their customers.
 You will find that not all their Black Friday specials are advertised.
 There are amazing deals to be found as you scroll through your favorite categories on their website.
 The promise of Everyday Low Prices remains intact even during the Black Friday Sales.
 The clearance items, value bundles, and rollback deals will all be available even though the Black Friday season.